microsoft/pxt-adafruit/docs/behind-the-makecode-hardware.md

         "description": "Find out how a speaker makes sound and use it to hear the music you create with your board.", "youTubeId": "JjJ-KGwKh_4",
         "imageUrl": "/static/cp/behindhardware/speaker.jpg"
+    },
+    {
+        "name": "Accelerometer",
+        "description": "Feel the gravity, see how the accelerometer can sense the force of motion.", "youTubeId": "2HzNKz-QlV0",
+        "imageUrl": "/static/cp/behindhardware/accelerometer.jpg"
+    },
+    {
+        "name": "Light Sensor",
+        "description": "How does your board see the light?
+Watch this and find out.", "youTubeId": "9LrWQ68lO20",
+        "imageUrl": "/static/cp/behindhardware/light-sensor.jpg"
+    },
+    {
+        "name": "Infrared",
+        "description": "Send data with light, how does it do that?
+Watch and see how infrared communication works.", "youTubeId": "0EMuaMClfos",
+        "imageUrl": "/static/cp/behindhardware/infrared.jpg"
+    },
+    {
+        "name": "Microphone",
+        "description": "Can your hear that?
+Learn how a microphone detects and captures sound.", "youTubeId": "g5894PVYOF4",
+        "imageUrl": "/static/cp/behindhardware/microphone.jpg"
     }
 ]
 ```